archesproject/arches-docs/docs/index.rst

 Welcome to the Arches official documentation site!
 ##################################################

-This documentation primarily aims to provide guidance with Arches installation, technical administration, management, and extensions.
+This documentation primarily aims to provide guidance with Arches installation, technical administration, management, localization, customization and other extensions.
 Because Arches sees continual improvement, please help make this documentation provides clear, accurate, and up-to-date information by filing tickets that identify issues for improvement `here on GitHub <https://github.com/archesproject/arches-docs/issues>`_.

 Documentation Topics